davidshimizu1/davidshimizu1/README.md

 # Hi, I'm David Shimizu 👋

-I'm a **Mechanical Engineering student at UC San Diego** passionate about building hardware and software systems from the ground up — from custom PCBs to autonomous vehicles.
+I'm a **Mechanical Engineering student at UC San Diego** passionate about building hardware and software systems from the ground up.

 ---